mohinid/referral-app/README.md

 ```
 7. Navigate to [http://localhost:3000/users/sign_in](http://localhost:3000/users/sign_in)

-# Pending Features due to time constraints.
-1. Can add Specs - Unit tests as well as Integration.
-2. Sign up via actual Email link was not verified.
-Only verified via manually using the link.
-3. Currently user can see the list of all emails which signed-up using their referral-code.
-They don't see the pending invitations.
-4. Can add more Validations/Conditions.
-5. Integration with React.
+8. To Login, use existing email as shared in previous section of seed data or Sign up with your own user.

 # Contributors
 None.
-I did it myself! 😄
+I did it myself! 😄 Thanks for reading up.